OPEN-NEXT/OKH-LOSH/production-metadata.md

----
-title: Specification for production metadata
+# Specification for production metadata
-...

 for mechanicals: